 - Tick bites.
 You may notice a tick bite, because you can still see the tick attached.
 If it dropped off, you might see a red spot or rash near the bite, which could itch and burn.
 However, many tick bites don’t have symptoms.
 If you notice more severe, flu-like symptoms call your doctor.
 Ticks carry Lyme disease.

 - Chigger bites.
 These bites usually show up in clusters.
-They like warm, moist areas of the body — like on the ankles where socks fit tightly, around the waste and near the groin.
+They like warm, moist areas of the body — like on the ankles where socks fit tightly, around the waist and near the groin.
 You might notice red skin with bumps, blisters or a hive-like rash not long after being in grassy or wooded areas.
 Chiggers aren’t dangerous and don’t spread disease.

 “Rarely, bee stings can cause an allergic reaction in people, which can lead to a condition called anaphylactic shock,” Robinson says.
 “Symptoms of anaphylactic shock include hives, wheezing, shortness of breath and abdominal pain.
 Without appropriate care, death could result.
 Individuals who are allergic to bee stings should always carry an Epi-Pen with them.”